jmalbin/Active-Directory/README.md

 # Active-Directory

 <h2>Description</h2>
 In this lab, I created a sample Active Directory and connected it to a client virtual machine.
-I configured it to allow network access and assign IP addresses to users connected to the domain and I used a script to provision a large amount of user accounts from a text file.
+I configured it to allow network access and assign IP addresses to users connected to the domain.
+I also used a script to provision a large amount of user accounts from a text file.
 <br />